 … I am plus size?

 Definitely!
-Gyaru isn’t about being the skinny, it’s about accepting yourself and “get wild and be sexy!”
-Just because the skinny girls plaster the covers of magazines doesn’t mean that non-skinny gals exist outside of them.
-They’re models, so a lot of it is photoshop and intense diet regimes that I wouldn’t recommend doing.
+Gyaru isn’t about being a certain size, it’s about accepting yourself and “get wild and be sexy!”
 The main thing is to be happy with the way you are.
 This applies to all fashions, not just gyaru!
 If wearing something makes you feel down about yourself then chuck it straight in the bin and wear the things you love.
+I spoke to one of my circle sisters (and fellow co-leader) Danielle about her experiences being plus-sized in gyaru.

 … I wear glasses?